Feline morbillivirus: Replication cycle

-The genus Morbillivirus is fairly well known among various wild and domesticated species, while the discovery of this virus in felines is relatively novel.
+The genus Morbillivirus is fairly well known among various wild and domesticated species, while the discovery of this virus in felines is relatively new.
 Therefore, what is known about the replication cycle in felines can be extrapolated from experiments done on other animals.
 A ferret model was used to test the entry, spread and transmission of the virus in the organism.
 In the ferret model, the virus was transmitted through contact with bodily fluids, infected foods and airborne contact with an infected ferret.
 While Fmo-PV is most often associated with attacking associated renal tissues, the virus is also compatible with receptors on the following cells: epithelial, glial, fibroblastic, and lymphoid cells.
 This increases the risk of transmission to other areas of the body, as well as subsequent failure of the affected tissues.

 Entry

-Morbilliviruses enter into the cell through attaching onto the host cell via viral glycoproteins.
+Morbilliviruses enter a cell by attaching onto the host cell via viral glycoproteins.
 Specifically, CD150 acts as a receptor for viral entry into the cell.
 The receptor itself is often expressed on dendritic cells, macrophages, B-cells and T-cells.
 This offers clear information as to why morbilliviruses can very quickly infect immune cells.
 Another newly discovered cellular receptor called PVRL4 allows for morbillivirus entry into bronchial epithelial cells and keratinocytes.
-Additionally, the Feline morbillivirus F protein is known to have a single cleavage site that splits the protein into separate F1 and F2 proteins which play an important role in fusing the viral and cellular membranes together during entry.
+Also, the Feline morbillivirus F protein is known to have a single cleavage site that splits the protein into separate F1 and F2 proteins which play an important role in fusing the viral and cellular membranes together during entry.

 Replication and transcription

-Since this virus possesses a negative-sense RNA genome, its replication and transcription cycles follow that of the negative-RNA genome.
+Since this virus has a negative-sense RNA genome, its replication and transcription cycles follow that of the negative-RNA genome.
 Therefore, to replicate, the negative, single-stranded RNA genome must use RNA-dependent RNA polymerase to generate the positive strand of RNA, which can directly be made into protein by host ribosomes.
 Likewise, both the positive and negative RNA strands must be present for replication of the genome to occur.
 RNA-dependent RNA polymerase binds the 3’ end of the viral genome and begins transcription, regularly identifying start and stop signals along the way which edge the genes.
 During mRNA synthesis, the viral “L” protein aids in capping and polyadenylating the product.
 Replication occurs in the cytoplasm of the host cell; it begins by the viral H glycoprotein attaching to the surface of the host cell.
 The virus is then fused with the cell and releases its ribonucleocapsid, allowing for transcription of the genome into mRNA, as well as sequential capping and polyadenylation of the mRNA.
 Before replication starts, enough nucleoprotein must be available to shield the viral genome.